Mediation Services

 What if the other party doesn't stick to the agreement we made through mediation?

-DRC mediators are trained in asking the kind of questions that help people create realistic and durable agreements.
-But sometimes agreements break down.
-If so, you have some choices.
-You can talk with the person directly and renegotiate your agreement if you wish.
-You can call us and have us help with renegotiation.
-Or you can go to court and ask the judge to enforce the agreement.
+If an agreement breaks down, you have a few choices.
+You can talk with the person directly and renegotiate your agreement; you can call us and have us help with renegotiation; or you can go to court and ask the judge to enforce the agreement.